Rick Camp Game

-On July 4, 1985, the New York Mets beat the Atlanta Braves 16–13 in a 19-inning Major League Baseball contest that featured Keith Hernandez hitting for the cycle, Mets manager Davey Johnson being ejected, and the Braves coming back to tie the game twice in extra innings, most notably in the bottom of the 18th.
+On July 4, 1985, the New York Mets beat the Atlanta Braves 16–13 in a 19-inning Major League Baseball (MLB) contest that featured Keith Hernandez hitting for the cycle, Mets manager Davey Johnson being ejected, and the Braves coming back to tie the game twice in extra innings, most notably in the bottom of the 18th.

 The game was especially highlighted by relief pitcher Rick Camp, a career .060 hitter at the time with no home runs batting only because the Braves had no position players left, shockingly hitting a solo home run on a 0–2 pitch in the 18th off of Tom Gorman to re-tie the game at 11–11.
 As a result, it has become known simply as the Rick Camp game.

 Game

-Following a 90 minute rain delay, the game was finally set to begin around 9:00 p.m.
-EST. Both teams scored a run in the first.
+Following a 90-minute rain delay, the game was set to begin around 9:00 p.m.
+EDT.
+Both teams scored a run in the first inning.
 In the top of the first, Gary Carter drove in Keith Hernandez with a single.
-The Braves countered, with Claudell Washington leading the frame off with a triple, then scoring on a Rafael Ramírez groundout.
+The Braves countered with Claudell Washington leading the frame off with a triple, then scoring on a Rafael Ramírez groundout.

 Mets starter Dwight Gooden continued to struggle by walking three of the next four batters to load the bases with two outs.
-He ultimately however, managed to escape the jam by forcing a Rick Cerone groundout to end the Atlanta threat.
+He ultimately managed to escape the jam by forcing a Rick Cerone groundout to end the Atlanta threat.